DanLyss/AstroNavigation/artifacts/Readme.md

 ## 4. Product Organization 📲💾
 A key consideration is whether the solution will be an independent local app or a remote service-based system.
 A local app must efficiently manage memory and computational resources, while a remote service can leverage powerful servers but requires stable connectivity.

-## 5. Existing Solutions 🔄💡
-Before development an analysis of existing solutions should be conducted to avoid redundant efforts.
-If there are already tools that satisfy our constraints, leveraging them could save significant time and resources.

 # Artifacts Description 📜